ome/omero_search_engine/readme.rst

     * It will display the results when they are ready

 * The app uses Elasticsearch
-    * There is a method inside manage.py (create_index) to create a separate index for image, project, dataset, screen, plate and well using two templates:
+    * There is a method inside manage.py (create_index) to create a separate index for image, project, dataset, screen, plate, and well using two templates:
-        * image template (image_template) for image index.
-It is derived from some Omero tables into a single Elasticsearch index (image, annoation_mapvalue, imageannotationlink, project, dataset, well, plate and screen to generate a single index.
+        * Image template (image_template) for image index.
+It is derived from some Omero tables into a single Elasticsearch index (image, annoation_mapvalue, imageannotationlink, project, dataset, well, plate, and screen to generate a single index.
-        * non-image template (non_image_template) for other indices (project, dataset, well, plate, screen).
-It is derived from some Omero tables depending on the resource,  for example for the project, it combines project, projectannotationlink and annotation_mapvalue.
+        * Non-image template (non_image_template) for other indices (project, dataset, well, plate, screen).
+It is derived from some Omero tables depending on the resource; for example for the project it combines project, projectannotationlink and annotation_mapvalue.
-        * both of the two templates are in \omero_search_engine\search_engine\cache_functions\elasticsearch\elasticsearch_templates.py
+        * Both of the templates are in \omero_search_engine\search_engine\cache_functions\elasticsearch\elasticsearch_templates.py

         * The data can be moved using SQL queries which generate the CSV files; the queries are in omero_search_engine\search_engine\cache_functions\elasticsearch\sql_to_csv.py
-        * There is a method inside manage.py script (add_resource_data_to_es_index) that reads the CSV files and inserts the data to the Elasticsearch index.
+        * There is a method inside the manage.py script (add_resource_data_to_es_index) that reads the CSV files and inserts the data to the Elasticsearch index.
-        * I am investigating automatic updates of the elastic search data in case of the data inside the PostgreSQL database has been changed.
+        * I am investigating automatic updates of the elasticsearch data in case the data inside the PostgreSQL database has been changed.

     * The data can be transferred directly from the OMERO database to the Elasticsearch using a method inside manage.py (get_index_data_from_database):
-        * It creates the elastic search indices for each resource
+        * It creates the elasticsearch indices for each resource
-        * it queries the Omero database, after receiving the data it process and push them to the Elasticsearch indices.
+        * It queries the Omero database after receiving the data, processes, and pushes it to the Elasticsearch indices.
-        * This process takes a relatively long time, it depends on the hosting machine specs.
-The user can adjust how many rows can be processed at one call to the Omero database:
+        * This process takes a relatively long time depending on the hosting machine specs.
+The user can adjust how many rows can be processed per call to the Omero database:
-             * set the no of rows using a method inside the manage.py (set_cache_rows_number), the following will set the number to be 1000 path/to/python manage.py set_cache_rows_number -s 10000
+             * Set the no. of rows using a method inside the manage.py (set_cache_rows_number), the following example will set the number to 1000: path/to/python manage.py set_cache_rows_number -s 10000

     * The data can be also moved using SQL queries which generate the CSV files; the queries are in omero_search_engine\search_engine\cache_functions\elasticsearch\sql_to_csv.py
     * There is a method inside manage.py script (add_resource_data_to_es_index) which reads the CSV files and inserts the data to the Elasticsearch index.
-    * I am investigating automatic updates of the elastic search data in case of the data inside the PostgreSQL database has been changed.
+    * I am investigating automatic updates of the elastic search data in case the data inside the PostgreSQL database has changed.

 For the configuration and installation instructions, please read the following document doc/configuration/configuration_installtion.rst